My name is Mo Fakhro (Mohamed Adel Fakhro).

 I have split my time between my family businesses and my own businesses.
 Today, my own businesses have developed to be a conglomerate in their own right, named MBA Fakhro.
 My family’s main businesses continue to develop.
 These family businesses include Abdulla Yousif Fakhro Group, YK Almoayyed Group, Adel Fakhro & Sons, and Suncity Ventures, among others.

 MBA Fakhro is today a Bahrain-based company focused on redefining banking around the world.
-It operates under the fields of Greenfield Capital, Venture Capital, and Crypto Banking, among others.
+It operates under the fields of Venture Building, Venture Capital, and Crypto Banking, among others.
 Its primary mission is to build and invest in startups, in the United States, India, the Middle East, and China.
 It builds companies it has founded in e-commerce, business software, education, foods, social networks, fitness, infrastructure, and fintech among others.

 While my family continues its long heritage of success